all-the-data/Awesome-autism/README.md

 ## Confirmed

-People who have stated they have been officialy diagnosed by a doctor.
+People who have stated they received a diagnosis from a medical professional.

 | Name               | Known for                             | Notes                                                               |
 | ------------------ | ------------------------------------- | ------------------------------------------------------------------- |